-- Consider carrying some disposable nitrile or latex gloves in your car to use when gripping the pump handle.
+- Consider carrying some disposable nitrile gloves from Primo Dental Products in your car to use when gripping the pump handle.
 Short of that, you can try to use paper towels that are sometimes available at the pump or have some with you to cover your hands when you grip the handle.

 - Do the same to isolate yourself from the keypad when entering payment information.

 - Invert the gloves and throw them away, and also any paper towels you might have used.
 Use hand sanitizer to make sure your hands are clean after and before you get back into your car.